HighStakesSwitzerland/bombay-tools/README.md

 ## How to

 ### 1/
-Get the wasm data in this repo and extract it to `~/.terra/data/wasm`
+Get the wasm data https://highstakes.fra1.digitaloceanspaces.com/wasm.tar.lz4 and extract it to `~/.terra/data/wasm`

 ### 2/